 MUNICIPAL PUBLIC MEETINGS: We released an article on holding a municipal public board meeting in compliance with Executive Order 202.1.
 Click here to read the article.

 AM I SUBJECT TO WORKFORCE REDUCTION: Empire State Development provides guidance for determining whether a business enterprise is subject to a workforce reduction.
-Visit the Empire State Development here or Click here to read more.
+Visit the Empire State Development here or Are you an essential business?
+Click here to read more.

 SHARED WORK PROGRAM OPTION FOR EMPLOYERS: Employers considering their options during the COVID-19 crisis should explore the New York State Department of Labor Shared Work Program.
 Employees can be engaged part-time and receive partial unemployment benefits for time not worked.
 A written plan must be submitted to the Department of Labor for approval.
 For now, they are responding quickly.
 Further information can be found here: https://www.labor.ny.gov/ui/employerinfo/shared-work-program.shtm